transloadit/uppy/website/src/docs/dashboard.md

     copyLinkToClipboardFallback: 'Copy the URL below',
     // Used as the hover title and screen reader label for buttons that copy a file link.
     copyLink: 'Copy link',
-    // Used as the hover title and screen reader label for file source icons, e.g., “File source: Dropbox”.
-    fileSource: 'File source: %{name}',
-    // Used as the label for buttons that accept and close panels (remote providers or metadata editor)
-    done: 'Done',
     back: 'Back',
     // Used as the screen reader label for buttons that remove a file.
     removeFile: 'Remove file',